Blazored/Toast/README.md

                 SuccessIcon="fa fa-thumbs-up"
                 ErrorIcon="fa fa-bug" />
 ```
-The example above is from the [client side samples](https://github.com/Blazored/Toast/tree/master/samples).
+The example above demonstrates the use of Font Awesome icons and a custom class for success toasts.

 ```html
 <BlazoredToasts Position="ToastPosition.BottomRight"